 - 1. Consistently attend and participate in all required program activities. - 2.
 Use civil and appropriate language. - 3.
 Adhere to the prohibition of alcohol, drugs, or tobacco product usage. - 4.
 Obtain authorization by an upward bound staff member to possess prescribed and non-prescribed medicine a student should not give medication to another student. - 5.
 Maintain positive decorum and acceptable behavior. - 6.
-Store music devices (mp3, ipod, etc.) And other distracting items in bags and not use them during tutoring sessions, meetings, or class unless specificically authorized by a ub staff member. - 7.
+Store music devices (mp3, ipod, etc.) And other distracting items in bags and not use them during tutoring sessions, meetings, or class unless specifically authorized by an Upward Bound staff member. - 7.
 Cell phones are permitted but should be turned off or in vibration mode. - 8.
 Refrain from exhibiting inappropriate physical contact with others no public displays of affection. - 9.
-Refrain from displays of aggressive, antisocial or destructive behavior (i.e., fighting, graffiti, marking, or tagging campus property). - 10.
+Refrain from displays of aggressive, antisocial, or destructive behavior (i.e., fighting, graffiti, marking, or tagging campus property). - 10.
+Refrain from skateboarding on campus walkways and parking areas. - 11.
 Adhere to the dress code policy: - A. No crop tops (no skin showing between the bottom of the shirt and top of pants or skirt), strapless, low-cutting clothing. - B. Tops and outfits that provide minimum coverage are prohibited. - C. Slogans or advertising on clothing that are controversial or obscene in nature, are prohibited. - D. Shorts, skirts, and dresses must be at fingertip length. - E. Pants must be worn around the waist.